88th Rifle Division (Soviet Union): Goldap-Gumbinnen Operation

-A new offensive into East Prussia began on 16 October; 3rd Belorussian Front planned to drive directly from Gumbinnen through Insterburg to Königsberg.
+A new offensive into East Prussia began on 16 October; 3rd Belorussian Front Front planned to drive directly from Gumbinnen through Insterburg to Königsberg.
 However, heavy German resistance soon stalled and even reversed this offensive.
 Goldap, to the south of the main drive, was soon taken, but German 4th Army committed its 102nd Panzer and Führer Grenadier Brigades to the fighting and retook it on 25 October.
 In a surprise attack by 31st Army on 28 October the town again changed hands, but the situation soon deteriorated as further counterattacks struck home.
 By 3 November the 611th Rifle Regiment was surrounded and was ordered to break out to friendly lines the next night.
 The regimental banner was entrusted to Sen. Sergeant Andrei Nikolaievich Elgin, a squad leader of the regiment's sub-machine gun company.
 Elgin had the banner wrapped around his torso under his uniform before leading a team of four men out of the town along a single path through the woods and marshland to the east.
 When the route was blocked by a German machine gun post he charged it, throwing grenades until it was destroyed with the help of his men.
 Although wounded, Elgin refused to give up the banner and continued on.
 Later, while crossing between the lines the party was spotted by the light of flares and a German group attempted to capture it.
 With his sub-machine gun and grenades Elgin killed eight of the enemy but received a second wound which proved fatal.
 He finally handed over the banner to a rescue group before he died.
 On 20 March 1945 he was posthumously made a Hero of the Soviet Union.
 Despite the overall failure of the Goldap-Gumbinnen operation the 88th received the Order of Suvorov, 2nd Degree, for its efforts on 14 November.

 On 19 December Colonel Kovtunov handed his command of the division to Col. Aleksey Avkcentevich Kuzenny.
 This officer was in turn replaced on 26 January 1945 by Col. Ivan Sergeevich Lobanov, who was succeeded on 14 February by Col. Andrei Prokofevich Maltzev.
 Just two weeks later Maj.
 Gen. Nikita Sergeevich Samokhvalov took over command and continued to lead the 88th for the duration of the war.